 Manuscripts available in a website from the internet.

 Author(s).
 Title of article [Internet].
 Place of publication: Publisher; Year of publication [Date of citation].
 Available from: URL.

-Illustrations and figures are to be submitted using JPEG or PNG formats.
+Illustrations and figures are to be submitted using JPEG, TIFF or GIF formats.
 Provide written permission if the illustrations or figures are previously published.
 Authors are directly responsible to all illustrations or figures published.
-Maximum numbers of figures is 5.